 Scientific Awards 2017

-The Foundation’s Board of Trustees is pleased to announce that the Scientific Awards for 2017 (10,000.00 Euros for each prize) are to be awarded to the following five scientists:
+The Foundation’s Board of Trustees is pleased to announce that the Scientific Awards for 2017 (10,000.00 Euros for each prize) have been awarded to the following five scientists:

 CONSTANTINOS M. ARKOLAKIS